-Grade Points and

-Grade Point Averages
+Grade Points and Grade Point Averages

 A four-point system is used to indicate quality of academic work through a grade point average:

+Grade points per semester hour

-А 4
+A 4

 В 3

 С 2

 D 1

 F, WF, FX 0

 Grades of P, PT, N, NR, NC, I, W, AU, and CS are not used in computation of averages.

 The grade point average for a semester is determined by dividing the total number of grade points by the total number of semester hours graded with A, B, C, D, F, WF, and FX that semester.

 The cumulative grade point average is found by dividing the total grade points earned in all courses completed at Frostburg State University by the total number of semester hours graded with A, B, C, D, F, WF, and FX at FSU.
 For example: a junior has attempted 80 semester hours at Frostburg and has earned a total of 192 grade points.
 The cumulative GPA is 2.40.
-If a course is repeated, each grade earned is included in the computation.
-(See Course Repetition section below for a limited, optional exception to this rule.)
+If a course is repeated, the last grade earned is included in the computation.
+(See Course Repetition section below.)

 As with most colleges and universities, credit hours earned at other institutions are accepted for transfer but grades are not.
 Consequently, the grades from transfer credits are not computed into the cumulative grade point average at FSU.
 However, academic progress is expected according to the total credit hours earned, including transfer credits.

 Calculation of GPA in Major:

-- 1. All courses taken in the major department count in calculating the grade point average for that major (unless specifically excluded). - 2.
-Courses required for the major but taken outside the major department are not counted in the computation, unless specified in the catalog description of the major requirements. - 3.
+- All courses taken in the major department count in calculating the grade point average for that major (unless specifically excluded). - Courses required for the major but taken outside the major department are not counted in the computation, unless specified in the catalog description of the major requirements. - 3.
 Interdisciplinary majors, however, count all courses specifically listed as meeting the requirements for the major.
-Interdisciplinary majors include Criminal Justice; Environmental Analysis and Planning; Earth Science; Health Science Administration; Information Technology Management; International Studies; Law and

-Society; Liberal Studies; Social Science; and Urban and Regional Planning.

-- 4. Prior written approval of the advisor and the department chair is required to repeat a course in which a satisfactory grade has been earned (whether a grade is considered "satisfactory" in a given major is defined by each department). - 5.
-If a course is repeated, each grade earned is included in the computation.
-(See Course Repetition section below for a limited, optional exception to this rule.)
+Interdisciplinary majors include Criminal Justice; Environmental Analysis and Planning; Earth Science; Ethnobotany; Health Science Administration; Information Technology Management; International Studies; Law and Society; Liberal Studies; Social Science; and Urban and Regional Planning. - 4.
+Prior written approval of the advisor and the department chair is required to repeat a course in which a satisfactory grade has been earned (whether a grade is considered "satisfactory" in a given major is defined by each department). - 5.
+If a course is repeated, the last grade earned is included in the computation.
+(See Course Repetition section below.)
 Calculation of GPA in Minor: